 - Hazuki and the Houjou siblings, though they don't know that Hazuki and Tsukiko are the same person.
 Touma even hangs a big ol' Lampshade on it when he sees Hazuki making cookies for Takuma.

 - Similarly, Touma teases Hazuki a lot while Natsuki has a bit of a crush on Mako.

 - Sibling Yin-Yang: Hazuki and his brother Natsuki.
 It is even lampshaded by Touma.

 - Tempting Fate: How Hazuki got stranded in his school building because of rain.Hazuki's mother: It looks like it's going to rain around noon, so take this umbrella along.Hazuki: No way, in such good weather?

 - Trademark Favorite Food: Hazuki loves chocolate and will always keep a stock of chocolate with him.

 - Translation Convention: The first conversation between Sakurako and Touma (as "Mako") is supposedly in English, but is rendered as Japanese.

 - True Companions: The five protagonists, united by their bizarre affliction.

-- Weather Report Narration: The series starts off with a narration on spring rains, with even a mention on how unusual it is to have bad weather on the day of the entrance ceremony itself.
+- Weather Report Opening: The series starts off with narration on spring rains, with even a mention on how unusual it is to have bad weather on the day of the entrance ceremony itself.
 Guess what happens next....